 Experience Local Flavor at The Regatta at the Beach

 We also visited the Regatta, where we hear there is a booming nightlife.
 During the day it’s pretty quiet, but lovely just the same.
 It’s the gathering place for locals on the island.
 We passed an island party getting ready for a beach wedding.
 How romantic!'One of the best places on earth is under a palm tree...'
 Click To Tweet

 Tour the Beauty of Cat Island Off the Beaten Path

 We found some of the most memorable sites off the beaten path.
 Beautiful ruins and colorful homes dotted the island’s curving coastal roads.
 We loved the natural beauty and meeting interesting people wherever we went as we toured the island from head to toe.

-Greenwood Beach Resort
+Enjoy Drinks and Music at Greenwood Beach Resort

 We happened at Greenwood Beach Resort to take a midday break and decided to celebrate my birthday in an island way with tasty pina coladas.
 Having just missed Open Mic (an informal music jam) at Greenwood the night before, the innkeeper broke out his guitar and offered another to Jim, so I enjoyed a private concert!
 Who would have thought?